Purple666/arbitrage/readme.md

-# Identifying triangular arbitrages in the altcoin market
+# Identifying triangular arbitrages in the foreign exchange (forex) market

-The bitcoin and altcoin markets have a capitalization of over $200 billion<sup>[1](#capitalization)</sup>, with bitcoin alone reaching over $22 billion dollars worth of transaction each day<sup>[2](#volume)</sup>.
-Even a small inefficiency in the market can mean a lot of money available as arbitrage opportunities.
+The forex market is a global, decentralized market whose trading volume reached "$6.6 trillion per day in April 2019."
+Given the size of the market, it may be possible for traders to profit from even small market inefficiencies.

-For my Insight project, I am using bitcoin exchange data to develop a dashbord that clarifies/detects triangular arbitrage opportunities so that traders can know what trades are potentially profitable.
+For my Insight project, I am using forex exchange data to develop a dashbord that clarifies/detects triangular arbitrage opportunities so that traders can know what trades are potentially profitable.

-To do this, I had to detect complex relationships among a large number of streams of data.
+To do this, I had to detect complex relationships among the many different data points.

 ## Setting it up